 Although fans watch college football for a few months out of the year, the team is training and practicing year-round.
 That level of time commitment presented a challenge when it came to co-op, which is typically a total of five semesters of full-time work interspersed with semesters of full-time classes across the five years of CEAS undergraduate majors.
-But Royer was able to complete his co-op jobs in a slightly different schedule of part-time work to accommodate the time and effort involved with being a student athlete.
+But Royer was able to complete his co-op jobs in a slightly different schedule to accommodate the time and effort involved with being a student athlete.

 “I did three different research projects in four co-op rotations where I worked under Ph.D. students working on their thesis and trying to solve problems facing the nanotechnology world,” Royer said.

 For his final co-op, Royer wanted to gain some experience working in industry in a business setting.
-He spent the summer of 2021 working part-time at Valco Melton, an adhesives company.
+He spent the summer of 2021 working at Valco Melton, an adhesives company.

 Royer said time management and utilizing resources like classmates, professors and tutors, proved critical to maneuvering a challenging major like engineering and the demands of being a student athlete.

 “I established a good mindset going into it.
 I knew that I was going to be busy and I was going to be in my room studying or doing homework more than most of my teammates,” Royer said.
 “I accepted that, and I knew it was going to be hard, but I'm a hard-working person.
 So, I just embraced it.
 And then I came to find that it wasn't as bad as I thought it was going to be.”